PaloAltoNetworks/prisma-cloud-devsecops-workshop/guide/DevSecOps-lab.md

 checkov -f deployment_s3.tf --skip-check CKV_AWS_18,CKV_AWS_52
 ```

-Frameworks can also be selected or omitted for a particular scan:
+Frameworks can also be selected or omitted for a particular scan.

 ```